ServiceInnovationLab/smartstart-frontend/README.md

 #### Development workflow

-1. `npm start:remotecontent` will watch files for changes as you edit them locally.
+1. `npm start` will watch files for changes as you edit them locally.

 ## Testing and linting